shuyansy/VidText/README.md

 The annotation file is readily accessible [here](https://github.com/shuyansy/VidText/data).
 For the raw videos, you can access them via this [<u>🤗 HF Link</u>](https://huggingface.co/datasets/sy1998/VidText).

-MLVU encompasses nine distinct tasks, which include multiple-choice tasks as well as free-form generation tasks.
-These tasks are specifically tailored for long-form video understanding, and are classified into three categories: holistic understanding, single detail understanding, and multi-detail understanding.
-Examples of the tasks are displayed below.
+VidText includes 8 tasks spanning holistic and local OCR, text grounding, and multimodal reasoning, to comprehensively evaluate video-level, clip-level, and instance-level video text understanding.Examples of the tasks are displayed below.

 ![Task Examples of our VidText.](./figs/vidtext_viz.png)